 Delegating items to others and communicating to them the expected results is difficult to master.
-Just remember practice makes perfect, and it takes lots time and lots of practice to become a better leader and communicator.
+Just remember, practice makes perfect, and it takes lots of time and lots of practice to become a better leader and communicator.
 The last perfect person walked the Earth over 2000 years ago – so you can forgive yourself for being imperfect.

 Know you aren’t infallible.
 Know you will make mistakes.
 Learn from them and grow.

-Most importantly set the proper example – in all things.
-Trust me, people are watching.
+Most importantly, set the proper example – in all things.
+Trust me; people are watching.